Welcome to St Georges Crescent Surgery

 Common Ailments Scheme

-The pharmacy common ailment service is a scheme whereby patients are encouraged to consult a participating community pharmacy, rather than their own GP, for a defined list of common ailments, read here.
+The pharmacy common ailment service is a scheme whereby patients are encouraged to consult a participating community pharmacy, rather than their own GP, for a defined list of common ailments, read here to find out more about what ailments are covered by this scheme.

 We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.
 Whatever your thoughts, be sure to let us know via our feedback function.
 Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.